Octet-Defying Lab

 20 September 2023

-Dr. Ying Kai Loh isolated the first doubly oxidized carbene - a new molecular form of carbon with formally four valence electrons!
+Ying Kai isolated the first doubly oxidized carbene - a new molecular form of carbon with formally four valence electrons!